programmer-blog/Angular-Material-UI-Tutorial-with-NGRX/README.md

 This is code repository for the tutorial

-you can read the detailed tutorial at:
+You can read the detailed tutorial at: https://programmerblog.net/angular-material-ui-tutorial-with-ngrx/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.8.